 Admissions to the Interactive Media Design program will be paused for two years (2023-2024 and 2024-2025).
 Currently-enrolled students are not affected.
 We are reevaluating a program delivery model that will best serve our students and community.
 Please check back for updates as they become available.

-The IMD application cycle is closed for Autumn 2022 admissions.
+The IMD application is currently closed.

 The IMD admissions committee looks for candidates who clearly articulate their interest in and capacity to learn to work with digital tools, to engage with art and design thinking, to think critically about interactive media, and to work collaboratively with others in a diverse cohort.
 Applications that ground claims about these interests and capacities in materials included in their design portfolio (see below) are preferred.
 If you have any poor grades or gaps in your educational progress, you may include a short explanation.